 We achieve this mission through an unwavering focus on attainment, and by offering the very best teaching and support.
-Our practice is thoroughly rooted in our three core values: determination, integrity and respect.
+Our practice is thoroughly rooted in our three core values: work hard, have integrity and be fair.

 At Dixons Broadgreen Academy, we build a partnership between parents, students and teachers that puts learning first.
 We help our students to value learning by activating them as owners of their own learning.